balzac-lang/balzac-doc/docs/source/expressions.rst

 Booleans
 ^^^^^^^^
-Booleans consists of two possible values: :btm:`true` and :btm:`false`.
+Booleans consists of two possible values: :balzac:`true` and :balzac:`false`.
-Their type is :btm:`boolean` (or :btm:`bool` for brevity).
+Their type is :balzac:`boolean` (or :balzac:`bool` for brevity).

 Hashes
 ^^^^^^
-Hashes are sequences of hexdecimal data, whose type is :btm:`hash`.
+Hashes are sequences of hexdecimal data, whose type is :balzac:`hash`.
-Hashes are represented using the prefix :btm:`hash:` followed by the hash in hexadecimal format.
+Hashes are represented using the prefix :balzac:`hash:` followed by the hash in hexadecimal format.
 The number of digits is not limited but must be even.

 .. code-block:: btm